-- Extended writing tasks
+- extended writing tasks;

-- Location map tests
+- location map tests;

-- Numeracy and literacy exercises to provide a best fit level.
+- numeracy and literacy exercises to provide a best fit level.

 - •• Encourage your child to be more sustainable.
 Walk rather than drive or use public transport.
 Recycle glass, paper, aluminium cans and other household items.
-Start a compost heap or join an environmental organisation. - •• Watch geography programmes on the Discovery Channel or mainstream television espe-cially those on deserts, rainforests, artic or savannah. - •• Use an atlas to find the exact location of holidays and how you got there. - •• When travelling by car use an atlas and ask them to follow your route.
+Start a compost heap or join an environmental organisation. - •• Watch geography programmes on the Discovery Channel or mainstream television especially those on deserts, rainforests, artic or savannah. - •• Use an atlas to find the exact location of holidays and how you got there. - •• When travelling by car use an atlas and ask them to follow your route.

-Geography trips and/or extra curricular activities in Year 9
+Geography trips and extra curricular activities in Year 9

 Pupils in the past have enjoyed visits to subject related places such as Big Pit, Blaenafon/Cardiff Bay, Dartmoor National Park and the Eden Project.
 These change annually.
-In March, pupils will enjoy a fascinating presentation by local environmentalist Phil Williams.